 I am both very proud and very happy to announce my engagement to Miss Sarah Pozner in The Times today.

-This week’s edition of ¡Hola! magazine (13 May 2015) Spanish parent of Hello! magazine, opens with myself and Sarah in a long feature with the headline of “Alexander Fiske-Harrison, the English ‘gentleman’ that one day became an expert on bullfighting” (pp.4-12.)
+This week’s edition of ¡Hola! magazine (13 May 2015) Spanish parent of Hello! magazine, opens with myself and my then girlfriend, now fiancée (see official announcement in next post) Sarah in a long feature with the headline of “Alexander Fiske-Harrison, the English ‘gentleman’ who one day became an expert on bullfighting” (pp.4-12.)
 Although I see we got bumped from the cover by Princess Charlotte of Cambridge.

-The formal portrait and landscape shots were taken at Otley Hall in Suffolk, which once belonged to my forebears, for which I would like thank Ian and Catherine Beaumont who own it today and the great fashion photographer Andrea Savini.
-The photos from my days in ‘the world of the bulls’ with the likes of Cayetano Rivera Ordóñez, Juan José Padilla and Don Adolfo Suárez Illana are by the great photographer de arte Nicolás Haro.
+The formal portrait and landscape shots were taken at Otley Hall in Suffolk, which belonged to my ancestors, for which I would like thank Ian and Catherine Beaumont who own it today and the great fashion photographer Andrea Savini.
+The photos from my days in ‘the world of the bulls’ with the likes of te matadors Cayetano Rivera Ordóñez, Juan José Padilla and Don Adolfo Suárez Illana are by the great art photographer Nicolás Haro.

-I should like to thank the Hotel Alfonso XIII in Seville for putting us up – there is a reason I have kept coming back for fifteen years – and Gieves & Hawkes, No.1 Savile Row, for providing my suit (the navy one, the only item of clothing I wore at Otley Hall of my own) – there is a reason my family has come back to you for three generations – and Ralph Lauren for providing Sarah and I with clothes in the Feria de Abril in Seville this year.
+Thank you to the Hotel Alfonso XIII in Seville for putting us up – there is a reason I have kept coming back for fifteen years – and Gieves & Hawkes, No.1 Savile Row, for providing my suit (the navy one, the only item of ny own clothing I wore at Otley Hall) – there is a reason my family has kept going back for generations – and Ralph Lauren for providing Sarah and I with clothes in the Feria de Abril in Seville this year.

 (All media enquiries to email@example.com)

 Alexander Fiske-Harrison comes from one of the oldest and most illustrious families in England.
-Fiske-Harrison are the descendants of Margaret Plantagenet, daughter of the Duke of Clarence, brother of Edward IV and Richard III, Kings of England.
+The Fiske-Harrisons are the descendants of Margaret Plantagenet, daughter of the Duke of Clarence, brother of Edward IV and Richard III, Kings of England.

 Educated at Eton, he holds Masters in Arts and Sciences thanks to his studies in Philosophy and Biology at the Universities of Oxford and London.
 Son of a prosperous investment banker in ‘The City’, Alexander can presume to be the genuine “gentleman”.
 Elegant, humanist, lover of nature and man of letters, he is the author of numerous books and essays, a playwright and a regular contributor to newspapers and magazines including The Times, Financial Times and The Spectator.